Skip to main content

 From Podcast to Multimodal Communication

-The prompt guiding each subcategory can be easily adapted.
-For example, a subcategory like "Translating Stakes for Audio" could become "Visualizing Stakes for a Presentation" or "Structuring Stakes in an Argumentative Essay."
-The goal remains the same: to make the significance of the inquiry clear to a specific audience through a chosen medium.
+The prompt guiding each subcategory adapts by context.
+"Translating Stakes for Audio" becomes "Visualizing Stakes for a Presentation" or "Structuring Stakes in an Argumentative Essay."
+The goal is consistent: make the significance of the inquiry clear to a specific audience through a chosen medium.

 Movement 1 Extension: The Deep Dive Architecture